HL7/cql/input/pages/05-languagesemantics.md

 hours between @2012-01-01T01:00:00 and @2012-01-01T02:00:00.0
 ```

-The above example results in [.sym]#1#, even though the second argument is specified to milliseconds and the first argument is only specified to seconds.
+The above example results in <span class="sym">1</span>, even though the second argument is specified to milliseconds and the first argument is only specified to seconds.

 ### Timing Phrases